Water intoxication: Overexertion and heat stress

 Any activity or situation that promotes heavy sweating can lead to water intoxication when water is consumed to replace lost fluids.
 People working in extreme heat and/or humidity for long periods must take care to drink and eat in ways that help to maintain electrolyte balance.
 People using drugs such as MDMA (often referred to colloquially as "Ecstasy") may overexert themselves, perspire heavily, feel increased thirst, and then drink large amounts of water to rehydrate, leading to electrolyte imbalance and water intoxication – this is compounded by MDMA use increasing the levels of antidiuretic hormone (ADH), decreasing the amount of water lost through urination.
 Even people who are resting quietly in extreme heat or humidity may run the risk of water intoxication if they drink large amounts of water over short periods for rehydration.

 Psychiatric conditions

 Psychogenic polydipsia is a psychiatric condition in which patients feel compelled to drink excessive quantities of water, thus putting them at risk of water intoxication.
 This condition can be especially dangerous if the patient also exhibits other psychiatric indications (as is often the case), as the caretakers might misinterpret the hyponatremic symptoms.

 Iatrogenic

 When an unconscious person is being fed intravenously (for example, total parenteral nutrition) or via a nasogastric tube, the fluids given must be carefully balanced in composition to match fluids and electrolytes lost.
 These fluids are typically hypertonic, and so water is often co-administered.
 If the electrolytes are not monitored (even in an ambulatory patient), either hypernatremia or hyponatremia may result.

 Some neurological/psychiatric medications (oxcarbazepine, among others) have been found to cause hyponatremia in some patients.
-Patients with diabetes insipidus are particularly vulnerable due to rapid fluid processing.